EXCLUSIVE-Suspected arms dealers moved millions in Somali money transfers, report says

 Somalia-based Amal Express and Iftin Express handled the transactions, which used different combinations of his name and nickname, the report said.

 Amal Express said a transfer slip shown in the report and allegedly linked to al Hayashi was a forgery.
-Iftin Express declined to comment on individual transactions.
+Iftin Express said the transaction slip was a fake and added that it reported all transactions over $10,000 to Somali authorities.

 MULTIPLE IDENTITIES